ae6rt/decap/README.md

 ## AWS Setup

-Decap uses S3 buckets to store build artifacts and console logs, and DynamoDb to store overall build results and metadata.
+Decap uses AWS S3 buckets to store build artifacts and console logs, and DynamoDb to store overall build results and metadata.

-### Install the AWS CLI app

-To run the scripts below that create AWS resources Decap needs, you will need to install the AWS Command Line Client.
+To run the scripts below that create these AWS resources, you must have installed the AWS Command Line Client.
 For instructions on how to do this, see http://aws.amazon.com/documentation/cli/.

+[jq](https://github.com/stedolan/jq) are also installation requirement, and is needed to parse certain outputs of the Amazon _aws_ command line tool.

 ### IAM user